What is a

 Learn how spinal cord stimulation can reduce back pain.

-Spinal cord stimulation uses low voltage electrical stimulation on the spinal nerves to block pain signals.
+Spinal cord stimulation uses low voltage electrical stimulation to the spinal nerves to block pain signals.

-For some patients who have chronic pain in the arms or legs who have not been able to find relief with other methods, this could be the only treatment option.
-Through the treatment does not work for everyone, the majority of patients who undergo treatment report at least a 50% reduced in pain, alongside an increased ability to participate in daily activity.
+Occasionally, patients suffering from chronic pain in their back, neck, arms and legs are not able to find the relief they need.
+When that happens, spinal cord stimulation could be a treatment option.
+Though the treatment does not work for everyone, the majority of patients who undergo treatment report significantly less pain, alongside an increased ability to participate in daily activities.
 The majority of patients find that they can either dramatically decrease or completely stop taking pain medications.

 Soft, thin wires are placed through a needle in the back near the spinal column.
-Each wire has an electrical lead on it, and the back insertion is done without the need for an incision.
-Tiny incisions are necessary on some occasions.
-The generator can be programmed to adjust the area where current is delivered, or the intensity of the current.
+Each wire has an electrical lead that is connected to a computer/generator.
+The generator can be programmed to adjust the area covered, whether it’s the back or legs, or both.

-Patients then learn how to control the electrical stimulation on their own to adjust it to their pain level.
+Patients then learn how to adjust the electrical stimulation on their own to control their pain level.

 The majority of patients will notice a gradual, good to excellent long-term relief to some or all of their symptoms.
 A positive attitude and following your doctor’s post-surgery instructions will contribute to a satisfactory outcome.

 *The Spinal Cord Stimulation procedure is recognized by the American Medical Association.